finaptic/public-documentation/docs/Implementation-Guide/Onboarding/OnboardingDocumentation.md

 The [**DocumentInfo**](/../../API-Specifications/onboarding/#documentinfo) **API** is a message containing the details of an onboarding document collected from the customer to prove identity.

+**TIP |**

+As a Partner, you can re-brand the Digital ID Verification experience to reflect your brand's colour & tone; with the exeption of when your camera is attempting to take a picture.

 ### **Accepted forms of identity documentation for Digital ID Verification**

 At this moment, Finaptic will accept select Valid (unexpired) Government issued identification.